 Are you looking for adventurous activities?
 You’re in for a treat!

-Northern Scandinavia is a treasure throve of fun excursions to make you experience winter at its best.
-We’ve already mentioned dog sledding, but you could also feel like Santa and go on a reindeer sled.
+Northern Scandinavia is a treasure trove of fun excursions designed so you can experience winter at its best.
+We’ve already mentioned dog sledding, but you could also glide alongs snowy paths on a reindeer sled.

-You could also try your hand at ice fishing a fresh catch of the day.
-Did you always dream of taking on the wilderness at the helm of a snowmobile?
-Or maybe you’d like to admire the landscape at the steady pace of cross-country skiing?
+You could also try your hand at ice fishing and explore striking snowscapes at the helm of a snowmobile.
+Or maybe you’d like to admire the landscape while cross-country skiing?

 Another way to see Scandinavia from a different angle is on a cruise.
-You don’t have to hop onboard a multi-day trip either.
-You could instead take a day trip to cruise the Norwegian fjords.
-Or sail between Finland and Sweden, taking in the Baltic Sea along the journey.
+You don’t have to join a multi-day trip either – it's possible to cruise the Norwegian fjords on a day tour.
+Or, you could sail between Finland and Sweden, taking in the Baltic Sea along the journey.

-Norway’s western coast stretches for miles and miles, making it a great destination for a longer cruise.
-Hurtigruten offers a hop on-hop off type of tour where you can pick which section of the coast you want to see.
+Norway’s dramatic west coast stretches for mile upon mile, making it a top destination for a longer cruise.
+The Hurtigruten offers a hop-on, hop-off type of tour where you can pick which section of the coast you want to see.
 Or you could do the whole epic journey!